Have you or a loved one been affected by child abuse? Contact our support line.

 Football Child Abuse Claims

-The allegations centred around a former Football Coach Barry Bennell who worked for the following clubs:
+The allegations centered around a former Football Coach Barry Bennell who worked for the following clubs:

 It has been reported in the National Press the he has also worked for other junior Clubs in the North and Midlands.
 Since that time, it is reported that there are over 83 potential suspects into sexual abuse in football, historical in nature.
 The scale is alarming.